FortAwesome/wordpress-fontawesome/readme.txt

 **Add Icons in the Block Editor**
 Once you’ve set up your plugin, you can add icons as blocks or inline with text.

 To add icons as blocks, select the "Font Awesome Icon" block, and then click the "Choose Icon button" to open the Icon Chooser.

 To add icons inline, select the Font Awesome option in the format toolbar to open the Icon Chooser.
-Then in the Icon Chooser:
+(Note: Inline icons require at least WP 6.3.)

+Once you open the Icon Chooser, add icons by:

-1. Search for the icon you want - you can **search by icon name, category, or keyword**.
+1. Searching for the icon you want - you can **search by icon name, category, or keyword**.
-2. Change the Family and Style using the drop downs if you want an icon in a different style.
+2. Changing the Family and Style using the drop downs if you want an icon in a different style.
-3. When you see the icon you want, click it to enter it into the content of your page or post.
+3. When you see the icon you want, clicking it to enter it into the content of your page or post.

 _Note: If you want to search and add Pro icons in the Icon Chooser, make sure you set your plugin to use a Pro Kit._